LabKey/labkey-ui-components/packages/base/README.md

 * change signature of fileMatchesAcceptedFormat to take a file name instead of a File (since that's all we use)
 * Refactor FileAttachmentForm to accept a list of initial file names to show and initial preview data
 * add getServerFilePreview method for retrieving preview data of file already on the server
+* add optional parameter to getActionErrorMessage to indicate if the refresh suggestion should be shown or not.

 ### version 0.11.1
 *Released*: 31 July 2019